julian-swart/big_rock/README.md

   - The relationship bwetween boat brand and amount of billfish caught.

-  - The relationship between the where the boat is from and amount of billfish caught.
+  - The relationship between where the boat is from and amount of billfish caught.

   - Explore any temporal trends across the 6 years of data that I have collected.